alter5/citygo-backend-nodejs/README.md

 # Unit Testing
 Unit testing is done using Jest

+### Testing Queries
+In Jest, test suites run on their own threads
+* A new connection pool is created for each test suite containing a max of 3 connections
+* Each test case is executed using a db transaction, which is then rolled back to prevent interfering with other test cases
+  * Also if any query fails, the transaction is rolled back automatically in pg-promise
+  * For example:
+    ```javascript
+    it("should return an error when unsuccessfully inserting a trip", async () => {
+      await dbClient.tx(async (transaction) => {
+        ...

+        const responseAddTrip = await queries.addTrip(
+          cityCreationDto,
+          transaction
+        )

+        expect(responseAddTrip.success).toBe(false)

+        const newTripId = responseAddTrip.data
+        expect(newTripId).toBe(undefined)

+        await queries.rollbackTransaction(transaction)
+      })
+    })

 ### Testing the Endpoints
 The Supertest package is used to simulate requests to back-end endpoints
 * For example: